A permethrin based tick protector that ticks all the boxes

 One last thing…

-If you want to add a permethrin based tick repellent to your textiles, you should know about permethrin regulation.
+If you want to add a permethrin based tick proof agent to your textiles, you should know about permethrin and its biocide regulation.
 Depending on where you are and what you sell, there are certain rules you should comply with.
-In the white paper below, we tell you all you need to know.
+In a separate white paper, we tell you all you need to know.
 Still got questions?
 Just give us a call.
-We have a large experience registering for permethrin products and we gladly help you get your very own tick repellent that ticks all the boxes.
+We have a large experience registering for permethrin products and we gladly help you get your very own tick protection that ticks all the boxes.